sevidmusic/Roady/README.md

 ```

 The Named Positions `roady-head-javascript-tags` and
-`roady-footer-javascript-tags` can be used by Routes that define
+`roady-footer-javascript-tags` can be targeted by
-a Relative Path to a `javascript` file.
+Routes that define a Relative Path to a `javascript`
+file.

 Routes to `javascript` files that are assigned to the
 `roady-head-javascript-tags` Named Position will have `<script>`